Why Do Whales Migrate Long Distances in Autumn?

 Fun Facts

-• Humpback whales can travel up to 5,000 miles one way between their polar feeding and tropical breeding grounds, one of the longest migrations on Earth.
+• Humpback whales can travel up to 5,000 miles one way, making their migration one of the longest of any mammal on Earth.

 Did You Know?